-- (6) In addition to any other powers conferred upon 1t by this Act or any other law in force in the Cook Islands the Commission shall have power to prescribe for the Public Service or any class or classes of employees thereof annual and special leave, public holidays, ordinary hours of work, and the period to be worked before overtime rates become payable; rates of remuneration and conditions in respect of minimum earnings, overtime, travelling time, shift work, night work, and special duty, and in respect of work on Saturdays, Sundays, and public holidays, and at any other time outside the ordinary hours of duty; separation allowances, locality allowances, dirty work allowances and other allowances relating to conditions of work; tool allowances, travelling allowances, lodging allowances, camp ellowances, and several allowances; and the terms and conditions under which working clothing may be issued. - 24.
-Classification, grading and salaries of officers and probationers (1) The Commission shall place every officer and probationer in an occupational class and shall also place every officer and probationer in a grade in the appropriate occupational class according to the level of responsibility and skill required to be exercised in the performance of the duties assigned to him.
-Salary shall be payable to each officer or probationer according to his grading and on promotion unless the Commission otherwise determines, an officer or probationer shall be swarded the minimum salary of the new grade, but now less than his previous salary and proceed to the maximum for the grade as provided in Section 26 of this Act.
+(5) In addition to any other powers conferred upon it by this Act or any other law in force in the Cook Islands the Commission shall have power to prescribe for the Public Service or any class or classes of employees thereof annual and special leave, public holidays, ordinary hours of work. and the period to be worked before overtime rates become payable; rates of remuneration and conditions in respect of minimum earnings, overtime, travelling time, shift work, night work, and special duty, and in respect of work on Saturdays, Sundays, and public holidays, and at any other time outside the ordinary hours of duty; separation allowances. locality allowances, dirty work allowances and other allowances relating to conditions of work; tool allowances, travelling allowances, lodging allowances, camp allowances, and several allowances; and the terms and conditions under which working clothing may be issued.

-(2) From the date of the commencement of this Act until the Commission has classified and graded all officers and proportioners in accordance with this section, the ensembers repealed by this Act so far as they relate to classification and grading shell continue notwithstanding their repeal to nelly to all officers and probationers not for the time being graded in accordance with this section as if this Act had not been passed.
+25. Classification, grading and salaries of officers and probationers - (1) The Commission shall place every officer and probationer in an occupational class and shall also place every officer and probationer in a grade in the appropriate occupational class according to the level of responsibility and skill required to be exercised in the performance of the duties assigned to him.
+Salary shall be payable to each officer or probationer according to his grading and on promotion unless the Commission otherwise determines, an officer or probationer shall be awarded the minimum salary and proceed to the maximum for the grade as provided in section 27 of this Act.

-permit an officer or probationer to receive a salary greater than that determined as appropriate in accordance with this section if the officer or probationer was in receipt of such higher salary at the date of the commencement of this Act.
+(2) From the date of the commencement of this Act until the Commission has classified and graded all officers and probationers in accordance with this section, the enactments repealed by this Act so far as they relate to classification and grading shall continue notwithstanding their repeal to apply to all officers and probationers not for the time being graded in accordance with this section as if this Act had not been passed.

-(4) Notwithstanding the foregoing provisions of this section the Commission may promote employees beyond the maximum salary of the grale in which they have been classified when they have shown outstanding ability but such promotion shall not entitle the employee to advance to the maximum salary of the next higher grade.
+(3) It shall be lawful for the Commission to permit an officer or probationer to receive a salary greater than that determined as appropriate in accordance with this section if the officer or probationer was in receipt of such higher salary at the date of the commencement of this Act.

-25. Reviews of gradings and classification - (1) The Commission shall as for as practicable, review on a continuing basis the classification and grading of the Public Service.
+(h) Notwithstanding the foregoing provisions of this section the Commission may promote employees beyond the maximum salary of the grade in which they have been classified when they have shown outstanding ability but such promotion shall not entitled the employee to advance to the maximum salary of the next higher grade.

-(2) If the Commission as any time finds that a position in an occupational class as not in a grade appropriate to the level of responsibility and skill required in the discnerge of its functions, it shall determine the new grading of the position.
-There the new grading determined does not coincide with the grading of the officer or probationer for the time being holding the position the Commission may either appoint the holder to the position at its new grade, or it may declare the position vacant and fill it in any manner authorised by this Act.
+26. Reviews of grading and classification - (1) The Commission shall as far as practicable review on a continuing basis the classification and grading of the Public Service.
+(2) If the Commission at any time finds that a position in an occupational class is not in a grade appropriate to the level of responsibility and skill required in the discharge of its functions, it shall determine the new grading of the position.
+Where the new grading determined does not coincide with the grading of the officer or probationer for the time being holding the position the Commission may either appoint the holder to the position at its new grade, or it may declare the position vacant and fill it in any manner authorised by this Act.